IdcBA/BitSavior/README.md

 You are a programmer in search of memory leaks to prevent your application from freezing.

 Features:
-- dangerous bugs that are roaming the corridors, be cautios
+- dangerous bugs that are roaming the corridors, be cautious
 - you are only equipped with a little flashlight, so watch your steps
 - the debugger is there to help you, seek him out and let him save you

 Installation Guide:

-BitSavior is only tested on the windows platform
+- BitSavior is only tested on the windows platform.
+- Be sure to have the latest JRE and JDK installed
 Eclipse:
-1. Be sure to have the latest JRE and JDK installed
-2. Unzip the project
+1. Unzip the project
-3. Press File/import
+2. Press File/import
-4. Exsisting Gradle project
+3. Exsisting Gradle project
-5. Select root directory /BitSaviorGitHub
+4. Select root directory /BitSaviorGitHub
-6. Start import process
+5. Start import process
+6. Run desktop luncher.java

 Other IDE's
 similar to eclipse.